ubionexd/chronos-bot/README.md

 # chronos-bot

-This is a bot for Chronos Client's official discord server, made on my android phone lol
+This is a bot for Chronos Client's official discord server, made on my Android phone.